-The events underlying this litigation related to the sale by Maxus Energy Corporation ("Maxus") of its former chemicals subsidiary, Diamond Shamrock Chemical Company 97 ("Chemicals") to Occidental Chemical Corporation ("OCC").
+The events underlying this litigation related to the sale by Maxus Energy Corporation ("Maxus") of its former chemicals subsidiary, Diamond Shamrock Chemical Company ("Chemicals") to Occidental Chemical Corporation ("OCC").
 Maxus agreed to indemnify Occidental for certain environmental contingencies relating to the business and activities of Chemicals prior to September 4, 1986.
-After that (1995), Maxus was acquired by YPF S.A. ("YPF") and subsequently (in 1999) Repsol S.A. acquired YPF.
+After that (1995), Maxus was acquired by YPF S.A. ("YPF") and after that (1999), Repsol, S.A. acquired YPF.

-In December 2005, the New Jersey Department of Environmental Protection ("DEP") and the New Jersey Spill Compensation Fund (together, the "State of New Jersey") sued Repsol YPF S.A. (today called Repsol, S.A., hereinafter, "Repsol"), YPF, YPF Holdings Inc. ("YPFH"), CLH Holdings ("CLHH"), Tierra Solutions, Inc. ("Tierra"), Maxus and OCC for the alleged contamination caused by the former Chemicals old plant which allegedly contaminated the Passaic River, Newark Bay and other bodies of water and properties in the vicinity (the Passaic River and Newark Bay litigation).
-In August 2010, the scope of the suit was expanded to include YPF International, S.A. ("YPFI"), and Maxus International Energy Company ("MIEC").
+In December 2005, the New Jersey Department of Environmental Protection ("DEP") and the New Jersey Spill Compensation Fund (together, the "State of New Jersey") sued Repsol YPF S.A. (today called Repsol, S.A., hereinafter, "Repsol"), YPF, YPF Holdings Inc. ("YPFH"); CLH holdings ("CLHH"); Tierra Solutions, Inc. ("Tierra"), Maxus and OCC for the alleged contamination caused by the old Chemicals plant which allegedly contaminated the Passaic River, Newark Bay and other bodies of water and properties in the vicinity.

 On September 26, 2012 OCC lodged a Second Amended Cross Claim (the "Cross Claim") against Repsol, YPF, Maxus, Tierra and CLHH (all of which together "the Defendants").
 Between June 2013 and August 2014, the Defendants signed different agreements with the State of New Jersey, in which they do not acknowledge liability and through certain payments in exchange for the withdrawal by the State of New Jersey of its proceedings against them.

-On January 29, 2015 the judge ruled on certain Motions to Dismiss submitted by the Defendants against Cross Claim, dismissing, in full or in part, without scope for re-admission, 10 of the 12 claims presented by OCC.
-On July 1, 2015 the judge fixed a new procedural calendar and indicated the hearing for June, 2016.
+On January 29, 2015 the judge ruled on certain Motions to Dismiss submitted by the Defendants against Cross Claim, dismissing, in full or in part, without scope for re-admission, ten of the twelve claims presented by OCC.

-On November 27, 2015 the parties formulated various Motions for Summary Judgment, and on January 14, 2016 the Special Master issued her recommendations on these Motions, allowing the ones submitted by Repsol in relation to its characterization as alter ego to Maxus and rejecting OCC's against Repsol's claim vis-a-vis OCC in respect of the \$65 million paid pursuant to the agreement with the State of New Jersey.
+On January 14, 2016 the Special Master issued her recommendations on these Motions, allowing the ones submitted by Repsol in relation to its characterization as alter ego to Maxus and rejecting OCC's against Repsol's claim vis-avis OCC in respect of the \$65 million paid pursuant to the agreement with the State of New Jersey.

-The Presiding Judge decided on April 5, 2016 to uphold all of the recommendations issued by the Special Master, thereby dismissing in full OCC's suit against Repsol.
-His decision can be appealed.
-On June 16, 2016, the Special Master allowed the Motion for Summary Judgment presented by Repsol with regard to its claim against OCC for the \$65 million paid as part of the settlement reached with the State of New Jersey.
-On January 30, 2017, OCC appealed the Special Master's recommendation.
-On June 17, 2016, Maxus filed for bankruptcy protection before the United States Bankruptcy Court for the District of Delaware, also seeking a stay of the main litigation, a petition the Court must rule on.
+On April 5, 2016 the Presiding Judge decided to dismiss OCC's suit against Repsol in full.
+The decision can be appealed.
+On June 16, 2016, the Special Master agreed to hear the Motion for Summary Judgment presented by Repsol with regard to its claim against OCC for the \$65 million paid as part of the settlement reached with the State of New Jersey.
+On January 30, 2017, OCC appealed against the recommendation of the Special Master.
+On June 17, 2016, Maxus filed for bankruptcy protection before the United States Bankruptcy Court for the District of Delaware, also seeking release from its main litigation liability, a petition the Court must rule on.
+On October 19, 2017, the judge decided to fully uphold the recommendations of the special master and, thus, uphold the motion for summary judgment presented by Repsol in relation to its claim against OCC for \$65 million.
+On November 22, 2017, OCC was formally condemned to pay the \$65 million plus interest and expenses.
+On January 8, 2018, Maxus (assuming right of ownership of the claim on behalf of OCC) and OCC announced the formal submission of an appeal against these rulings.